jgeller112/cogsci_researchmethod/content/home/syllabus.md

 # Laptops

+# Laptops

-I do not mind if you have your laptops out during class as long as it is class related.
+While the research on laptops vs. handwritten notes in the classroom is fairly mixed (Mueller & Oppenheimer, 2014; Urry et al., 2021), I do not mind if your laptop is out during class.
+However, please try to keep it class related.

 # Late Assignments

-I am pretty flexible and we are in a pandemic right now.Please let me know BEFORE THE DUE DATE and we can work something out.
+You have a two day grace period for any individual assignment in this class (excluding team assignements), no questions asked.
+If there any extenuating circumstances,  please reach out to me.

 # Absences